ManonR11/manonreau.github.io/research_projects.md

-## Drug repurposing on COVID-19 proteins
+## Drug repurposing on COVID-19 proteins - Bonvin Labn CSB group, UU
 - See : <a href="https://www.bonvinlab.org/covid/">https://www.bonvinlab.org/covid/</em>, https://www.bonvinlab.org/covid/</a>

-## Importance of inactive data in models : application to virtual screening in human health and environnement - example of nuclear receptors
+## Importance of inactive data in models : application to virtual screening in human health and environnement - example of nuclear receptors - Cnam, GBCM
-### Study of the evolution of the use of decoy compounds and true inactive data into model evaluation and construction for CADD
+Study of the evolution of the use of decoy compounds and true inactive data into model evaluation and construction for CADD
 - See : <a href="https://pubs.acs.org/doi/10.1021/acs.jmedchem.8b01105">Réau <em>et al</em>, Front.
 Pharmacol.
 2018</a>

-### Creation of the NR-DBIND (Nuclear Receptors DataBase Including Negative Data)
+Creation of the NR-DBIND (Nuclear Receptors DataBase Including Negative Data)
 - See : <a href="https://pubs.acs.org/doi/10.1021/acs.jmedchem.8b01105">Réau <em>et al</em>, J. Med.
 Chem 2019</a>

-### Identification of computer-aided drug design (CADD) pipelines to identify modulators of different nuclear receptors
+Identification of computer-aided drug design (CADD) pipelines to identify modulators of different nuclear receptors
 - Docking approach
 - Pharmacophore modeling approach
 - See : <a href="https://www.mdpi.com/2073-4409/8/11/1431">Réau <em>et al</em>, Cells 2019</a>